 Effective Jan.
 1, 2020, the California Consumer Privacy Act (CCPA) is an advocacy bill passed with the sole purpose of giving California residents information and control regarding the collection and sale of their personal information.
+This blog will discuss what you need to consider in your CCPA compliance checklist.

 The law affords all California-based consumers the right to request access to and deletion of individual information a specific company has stored in its database.